 Let’s Get Going!

 Now that we have all the things that we need, let’s make a simple group video calling app.
 We first need to start with creating a new Flutter project:

 flutter create agora_video_call

-We will also be adding permission_handler to get the permission of microphone and camera that will be used during the video call.
+Next we will add permission_handler to get the permission of microphone and camera features that will be used during video calls.